agx/phoc/HACKING.md

 Coding Style
 ============
-The code base currently uses two coding styles
+We're mostly using [libhandy's Coding Style][1].

-1. the one followed in [libhandy][1]
+These are the differences:

-2. the [wlroots][2] one (for files taken from wlroots)
+- We're not picky about GTK+ style function argument indentation, that is having multiple arguments on one line is also o.k.

-New files should use [libhandy][1] style.
-For other files use the style prevalent in that file.
-It's also o.k. to use [libhandy][1] style for completely new functions and structs in a file indented otherwise but don't mix indentation within a single function or struct.
+- Since we're not a library we usually use `G_DEFINE_TYPE` instead of `G_DEFINE_TYPE_WITH_PRIVATE` (except when we need a derivable type) since it makes the rest of the code more compact.

 ## Function names

-New public functions and structs should have a `phoc_` prefix for consistencty and so they get picked up with documentation builds
+New public functions and structs should have a `phoc_` prefix for consistency and so they get picked up with documentation builds

 ## `wl_listener` callbacks